 - Growth strategy

-Case studies usually tell are a story.
-They should include background information on the company, a protagonist or key players, the situation and outcome.
+What makes case studies unique is how they tell a story.
+They include background information on the company, a protagonist or key players, the situation and outcomes.

-The below case study template has plenty of space for this narrative, while using icons and a bar chart to highlight key details.
+The below case study template has plenty of space for this narrative while using icons and numbers to highlight key details.

 Make sure to include a conclusion that contains your key findings.
 Why did the protagonist make the decisions she made?
 What were the outcomes?
 What can we learn from this?
 Circle back to the key question the case study raises and answer it.